neetmangat/javascript-course/starting/README.md

 In this project, you’ll be building an interactive terminal game with JavaScript classes.
 Because the goal involves user input, make sure you read our guide on working with user input in Node.js.
 If you complete this project on our platform, you can test and run your code with the command node main.js in our terminal.

-Watch this video to get a sense of what you’ll be building:
+Checkout the find-your-hat-demo.gif to get a sense of what you’ll be building.

-Find Your Hat gameplay
 ----------------------

 Project Requirements